nikos-rvnt/static_camera/README.md

 3) ./start_websocket.sh - to run websocket_client
 4) ./start_cam_algo.sh - to run algorithm for smoke/fire detection from static camera and drone thermal camera stream

-## image_processing dir includes python files of Smoke Detection algorithm
+### image_processing dir includes python files of Smoke Detection algorithm

 - Subsense.py
 - SmokeDetection.py

+### alarmRequests.py includes http request functions:

+- newAlarm(latitude,longitude): to introduce a new smoke/fire alarm to the system
+- deleteAlarm(): to delete an unvalidated alarm
+- validateAlarm(): to validate an alarm
+- getQuadCoords(): to get current (with a small latency) quadcopter latitude, longitude

 ### To check if image signal is properly transmitted via ffplay: